foto-sensitive/ovMask/README.md

 The sketch is part of a series of 360° utility examples I made in openFrameworks, they are distinguished by the 'ov' (omni-vid) prefix.

 ## Usage
-Drag & drop media onto the app window to use as a mask between layers, drag mouse across the screen to look around.
+Drag & drop media onto the app window to use as a mask between layers,

+drag mouse across the screen to look around.

 ## Dependencies:
-This line is also a separate paragraph, but...

-This line is only separated by a single newline, so it's a separate line in the *same paragraph*
+•ofxGui

 ### Examples
 openFrameworks 0.9.0